twidi/django-adv-cache-tag/README.md

 ## License

-`django-adv-cache-tag` is published under the MIT License (see LICENSE.txt)
+`django-adv-cache-tag` is published under the MIT License (see the LICENSE file)